The Apostrophe S - ('S)

 See how to pronounce the S at the end of words.

-If you found these English grammar rules about the Apostrophe S ('s) useful, share them with others:
+If you found this grammar guide about Apostrophe S ('s) in English useful, let others know about it: